AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-08-finite-state-machine-fsm-tutorial-implementing-an-fsm-in-c.md

 {% include picture.html img="light-fsm" ext="JPG" alt="Modeling our lightbulb's FSM." %}

-Each class implements a common `LightState` interface that provides the following three methods:
+Each class implements a common `LightState` interface (or, in C++ terms, an *abstract class*) that exposes the following three methods:

 - `enter(Light*)`: What should happen as we enter this state?
 - `toggle(Light*)`: What should happen when we're in this state?
 - `exit(Light*)`: What should happen as we're exiting this state?

 All three methods accept a pointer to the `Light` object with which the state is associated.
 How do they gain access to this pointer?
 Well, recall that we invoked `toggle` in our `Light` class like so:

 ```cpp
 void Light::toggle()